 Policy on Open Enrollment

-Unless specifically exempted by statute, every course, course section or class for which average daily attendance is to be reported for state apportionment, is open for enrollment and participation by any person who has been admitted to the college and who meets the prerequisites of such course as defined in Section 51823 of the Community College Administrative Code.
+Unless specifically exempted by statute, every course, course section or class which is to be reported for state apportionment, is open for enrollment and participation by any person who has been admitted to the college and who meets the prerequisite of such course as defined in Title 5, section 58106 of the California Administrative Code.